Spirit of Atlanta Drum and Bugle Corps: 1980s

-After two disappointing years competitively, in 1983 the corps rallied to a seventh-place finish behind the new visual staff of Sal Salas, Scott Chandler and Tam Easterwood along with longtime marching instructor Brad Carraway.
+In 1983, the corps rallied to a seventh-place finish behind the new visual staff of Sal Salas, Scott Chandler and Tam Easterwood along with longtime marching instructor Brad Carraway.

-In 1984 the Spirit drumline under Mike Back made a run at the high percussion title as they were the "host corps" for the 1984 World Championships.

 The 1985 corps saw Tam Easterwood and Scott Chandler's colorguard win the guard trophy, a feat they would repeat in 1987.

 In 1986, the tenth competitive season of the corps, the "throwback" show of Southern blues, jazz and gospel earned them a sixth-place finish and an all-time high score for Spirit of Atlanta of 94.1 at the DCI Championships.

-In 1988, after a disappointing competitive end to the 1987 season, a decision was made to turn away from jazz and blues to the classical idiom.
+In 1988, a decision was made to turn away from jazz and blues to the classical idiom.
 Although the corps' competitive placement improved from tenth to ninth place and scored in the 92's just weeks prior to finals, the classical show based on Stravinsky's "Petrushka" was panned by drum corps fans used to the high-powered brass and exciting shows for which Spirit had become known.

 In 1989, Spirit dropped from finals for the first time since 1978.

 1990s

-In 1990 Spirit of Atlanta regained Finalist status, but their success would not last long.
-Financial and management challenges plagued the corps.
-From 1991 to 1993 the corps' competitive status declined.
-The financial problems culminated leading into the 1994 season, when the corps announced it would be inactive that summer.
+In 1990, Spirit of Atlanta regained Finalist status, From 1991 to 1993, the corps maintained semi-finalist status.
+After the 1993 season, Bill Duquette took over from Freddy Martin due to significant organizational and financial challenges, and the corps went inactive in 1994.

-The corps returned to the field in 1995, and began a long rebuilding process.
-These years would prove challenging, but saw some increased success as the corps progressed from 23rd place in 1996 to a regained semi-finalist status in 1997, and peaking at 14th place in 1998.
-The corps changed uniforms along the way to a navy blue top with cream pants.
+The corps returned to the field in 1995, and began rebuilding.
+In the following seasons, the corps reached 23rd place in 1996, 17th place in 1997, 14th place in 1998, and 16th place in 1999.
+In 1997, the corps changed uniforms to a navy blue top with cream pants.

-Financial challenges would continue to hound the corps leading into the 2000 season, which saw a mid-summer management turnover and a difficult touring year.
-Nonetheless, the corps finished 15th, and a majority of the membership from that season would continue with the corps over the next 4 years.